After the

 describe tactical actions.
 Secondly, the officers of the General Staff were not

-inclined to particularly analyze or criticize their actions.
+inclined to particularly analyze or criticize their own actions.

 ==========